I think we can all agree:

 We are now entering month 12 since I launched the blog and as you can see it has been a wild ride so far!

-I slacked of a little bit on content creation this month but did publish how to track anything with Google Analytics, my favourite TED talks as well as the Blackhatworld vs TrafficPlanet vs Warriorforum case study along with the 2 regular features.
+I slacked of a little bit on content creation this month but did publish a Google Analytics event tracking tutorial, my favourite TED marketing talks as well as the Blackhatworld vs TrafficPlanet vs Warriorforum case study along with the 2 regular features.

 Personal Branding Google Results